-Any supply teachers / covering staff will be informed, as appropriate, via contact sheet in top drawer of every class teacher.
-And notices for named pupils with known severe allergies.
+Any supply teachers / covering staff will be informed, as appropriate.

 CYP with Individual Healthcare Plans have staff named in their plan who have been trained to undertake the procedures in the plan.
 The Headteacher ensures there are enough staff named to cover for absences and to allow for staff turnover.